HaxL0p4/HaxL0p4-WinDefenderBypass/README.md

 # Bypass-Windows-Defender
-Bypass Windows Defender with a staged C code &amp; metasploit framework
+Bypass Windows Defender with a staged reverse shells

 #### developed by L0PA